GENERAL ASSEMBLY OF NORTH CAROLINA

 Proof. - The court shall consider evidence of aggravating or mitigating factors

-present in the offense that make an aggravated or mitigated sentence appropriate,
+present in the offense that make an aggravated or mitigated sentence

-the court.
+discretion of the court.
 The State bears the burden of proving

-evidence that a mitigating factor exists.
+preponderance of the evidence that a mitigating factor exists.

 (a1) Jury to Determine Aggravating Factors; Jury Procedure if Trial Bifurcated. -The defendant may admit to the existence of an aggravating factor, and the factor so admitted shall be treated as though it were found by a jury pursuant to the procedures in this subsection.
 Admissions of the existence of an aggravating factor must be consistent with the provisions of G.S.
 15A-1022.1.
 If the defendant does not so admit, only a jury may determine if an aggravating factor is present in an offense.
 The jury impaneled for the trial of the felony may, in the same trial, also determine if one or more aggravating factors is present, unless the court determines that the interests of justice require that a separate sentencing proceeding be used to make that determination.
 If the court determines that a separate proceeding is required, the proceeding shall be conducted by the trial judge before the trial jury as soon as practicable after the guilty verdict is returned.
 If prior to the time that the trial jury begins its deliberations on the issue of whether one or more aggravating factors exist, any juror dies, becomes incapacitated or disqualified, or is discharged for any reason, an alternate juror shall become a part of the jury and serve in all respects as those selected on the regular trial panel.
 An alternate juror shall become a part of the jury in the order in which the juror was selected.
 If the trial jury is unable to reconvene for a hearing on the issue of whether one or more aggravating factors exist after having determined the guilt of the accused, the trial judge shall impanel a new jury to determine the issue.
 A jury selected to determine whether one or more aggravating factors exist shall be selected in the same manner as juries are selected for the trial of criminal cases.